You are checking a tour that begins in San Pedro de Atacama. If you want to see tours that begin in Uyuni, click here.

 It is necessary to have tourist visa to enter Bolivia?

-It depends on the passenger’s nationality.
-Passengers from Chile and the rest of South America, and passengers from Western Europe do not need tourist visa, while the passengers from United States, Central America, Asia and Africa do need tourist visa, which price is US$ 100 or US$ 160 according to the country (you can check the price per country here).
-The visa is obtained directly in the border, where along with the payment of the visa in cash (bolivianos or US dollars in good condition), the passengers will have to present their passport and two wallet-size photographs.
-In case you are a foreign person resident in Chile, besides your passport, you should take your ID card, so you can prove your residence before the police authorities in customs.
+Depending on the nationality of the passenger.
+Passengers from Chile and the rest of South America, and passengers from Western Europe do not need tourist visa, while passenger that come from United States, Central America, Asia, and Africa do need tourist visa that costs U$ 160.
+This visa is obtained directly in the border, where along with the payment of the visa in cash, you need to present your passport and other documents.
+In case you are a foreign person resident in Chile, besides your passport, you need your ID card with you so you can prove your residence with the police authorities in customs.

-The tour is made on a minibus in Chile and on a 4x4 (Toyota Land Cruiser) in Bolivia.
+The activity is made on a minibus in Chile and on a 4x4 (Toyota Land Cruiser) in Bolivia, with capacity of maximum 6 people each.

 What type of sockets have the accommodations?